Arguing About Gods

 This section discusses what makes arguments successful.
 Oppy says this requires “(1) an account of rationality and rational belief revision, (2) an account of arguments, (3) an account of rational argumentation amongst rational agents, and (4) an account of the difficulties that arise as a result of the fact that we are not perfectly rational agents”.

-It’s claimed that it’s possible for two perfectly rational people to disagree even if they have access to the same evidence.
+Oppy claims that it’s possible for two perfectly rational people to disagree even if they have access to the same evidence.
 This seems wrong at first.
-The reasoning is: 1) the order in which the evidence is processed might be important, 2) there is a limit to how much information can be stored in a person’s mind at one time, and further 3) it could be argued that we generally make decisions in a Bayesian sense, evaluating the probability of the evidence given a set of prior probabilities or prior beliefs.
+The reasoning is: 1) the order in which the evidence is processed might be important, 2) there is a limit to how much information can be stored in a person’s mind at one time, and further 3) it could be argued that we generally make decisions as Bayesians, evaluating the probability of the evidence given a set of prior probabilities or prior beliefs.
 In this way, every new belief is formed against the background of other beliefs.
 If this is true of perfectly rational people, then, of course, we can expect disagreement between less-than-perfectly rational people.

-It’s also claimed that the point of arguments is to cause reasonable belief revision.4 The following definition of a successful argument is given:
+Oppy also claims that the point of arguments is to cause reasonable belief revision:

 The most successful argument would be one that succeeds — or perhaps would or ought to succeed — in persuading any reasonable person to accept its conclusion; good, but less successful arguments would succeed — or perhaps would or ought to succeed — in persuading a non-zero percentage of reasonable people to accept their conclusions.

-Thus, successful arguments are extremely difficult to form.
-Imagine I’m trying to change Alice’s mind.
-I should form an argument whose conclusion follows from premises Alice already believes; I’ll otherwise need to convince Alice of the premises using separate arguments.
-There’s nothing inherently wrong with this, but we may eventually reach beliefs for which there are no appeals to other beliefs for justification, and there is no hope of changing Alice’s mind if we disagree about those, at least not using arguments.
-If this view is correct, then arguments might not be the best way to persuade other reasonable people.
+On this definition, it’s very difficult to construct a successful argument.
+Suppose I’m trying to change Alice’s mind.
+I need to form an argument whose conclusion follows from premises Alice already believes.
+But Alice may hold some basic beliefs for which she does not appeal to any other beliefs for justification.
+If we disagree on those basic beliefs, it’s difficult to see how any argument could change Alice’s mind.
+If this is correct, then arguments might not be the best way to persuade other reasonable people.

 I am not committing myself to the claim that there are no substantive constraints on ‘priors’ — it may be that there are quite severe constraints on reasonable sets of ‘priors’; however, I am claiming that I can see no reason at all for thinking that there is a unique set of ‘priors’ that any reasonable person must have on pain of conviction of irrationality.

-How can we know that Austin’s priors obey these constraints?
+How can I know that my priors satisfy these constraints?
 Pruss has some things to say about a related issue in the beginning of his review.

 Some considerations about agnosticism

-In this section, Oppy distinguishes between weak agnosticism and strong agnosticism.
-He then argues that strong agnosticism fails, but that weak agnosticism is acceptable.
+In this section, Oppy distinguishes between weak and strong agnosticism.
+He argues that strong agnosticism fails while weak agnosticism is acceptable.
 The strong agnostic’s view can be summarized as:

 1. In circumstances in which the available evidence no more — and no less — supports \(p\) than it supports logically incompatible hypotheses \(p_1\), \(\dots\), \(p_n\), \(\dots\), one ought to suspend judgment between \(p\), \(p_1\), \(\dots\), \(p_n\), \(\dots\) as well as the hypothesis that \(p\) is false.